 On the new meaning of hospitality, and giving clients a world to escape to

 With Mary Catherine Moore, Shinola Hotel’s Director of Events and Catering

 Shinola Hotel is, without a doubt, one of the coolest event spaces in Detroit.

 The sophisticated watch brand, known for their clean yet fashion-forward designs, made a splash when it landed in the Motor City in a brand new outfit – a hotel and event space.
 The property ‘embodies the pride and ingenuity of Detroit with unparalleled design’ and the energy it has brought to the scene is palpable.
-I have been fortunate enough to design and produce a few stellar celebrations at Shinola and in this episode of Friend of a Friend, the Director of Events & Catering, Mary Catherine Moore, takes some time to share her story.
+I have been fortunate enough to design and produce a few stellar celebrations at Shinola and in this episode of End of the Night, the Director of Events & Catering, Mary Catherine Moore, takes some time to share her story.
 Naturally, our conversation went to the evolving nature of hospitality in respect to a brand’s values and the opportunity to connect with guests in a new way.

 Mary Catherine relocated to Detroit to launch The Shinola Hotel after nearly eight years living in New York City.

 “I came out for 36 hours to look at the Hotel, and spend some time in Detroit, and decided to make the move… on the flight home.
 I think I felt that potential, and then I definitely was sold on working with the Shinola brand and being able to open a new program.
 So it was kind of just a lot all at once, and I went with my gut.
 It has paid off.”
 Mary Catherine said.